Support Groups and Regional Get TogethersRick Frith2024-02-28T13:19:05-05:00

-AXYS has a number of affiliated support groups.
-Support groups are facilitated by volunteers who schedule the programs and often arrange for speakers on topics of interest to individuals and families affected by X and Y variations.
+AXYS supports our community with in person and online groups.
+Support groups are facilitated by volunteers who schedule the programs and often arrange for speakers on topics of interest to individuals and families affected by X & Y variations.
 These groups offer the opportunity to share experiences with others and to learn about resources that they have found valuable.
-Some of our groups are affiliated with AXYS Clinic and Research Consortium hospitals, and they meet in those facilities.
+Some of our groups meet at AXYS Clinic and Research Consortium clinics.
 Other groups meet in libraries, medical centers, or churches.